 The goal of this year’s report is to give everyone interested in children’s safety and wellbeing a broader view of what kid’s screen time habits were like in 2020, how they evolved, and what to look out for in 2021.
 We also aim to help parents make better online safety and screen time decisions for their families.
 That’s why, we close each chapter with screen time advice from expert doctors, psychologists, gaming, digital wellbeing and technology experts from around the world.

 2020 was a really difficult year for everyone, but especially kids.
 While not covered in this report, we must remember with the digital divide there are two very different stories to tell in regards to screen time and the pandemic.
-For those with access to technology, apps were the primary way that kids remained connected to their friends and extended family during Covid.
-Being able to enter digital worlds to be able to play, socialize, learn and communicate was overall a positive in a crisis situation, but is it the way we want our kids to live, dependent on their devices, all the time?
+For those with access to technology, apps were the primary way that kids remained connected to their friends and extended family during lockdowns.
+Being able to enter digital worlds to be able to play, socialize, learn and communicate was overall a positive in a crisis situation, but is it the way we want our kids to live: dependent on their devices, all the time?

-Important questions arise, what effect will the excess in screen time – 25% more on online video, 76% more on social media, 23% more on video games, 54% more on education, and 49% more on communication – have on children’s physical and mental health not only now, but decades into the future?
+Important questions arise.
+What effect will the excess in screen time – 25% more on online video, 76% more on social media, 23% more on video games, 54% more on education, and 49% more on communication – have on children’s physical and mental health not only now, but decades into the future?

 Our report is one more indicator that the world is changing and technology is a huge part of it.
 Propelled by the pandemic, an increasing number of kids worldwide have embraced technology to the point that online is now their main life driver rather than offline.
 For them, online represents a lifeline and a world full of unwritten rules and opportunity.
-But, too many kids are also unaware of all the threats to their safety, privacy, health and even future reputation online.
+However, too many kids are also unaware of all the threats to their safety, privacy, health and even future reputation online.